RECIPE UPDATED 7/24/2024

-• Basil is a legit superfood.
-The level of flavonoids, or antioxidants, is higher than in spinach and broccoli.
+• Basil has a pretty good resume.
+The level of flavonoids (antioxidants) is higher than in spinach and broccoli.
 If flavonoids don't get you excited I don't know what will.
-In addition, it's suggested that the volatile oils in basil help fight bacteria, chronic diseases, and viruses, as well as lower blood pressure.
-So go stick a bunch of basil in your mouth stat.
+It has also been suggested that the volatile oils in basil help fight bacteria, chronic diseases, and viruses, as well as lower blood pressure.

 • The word "pesto" comes from "pestare", which means to crush or grind, as with a pestle.
-I make pesto in the food processor, but purists feel that to truly mash up the oils and flavor a mortar and pestle is the way to go.
-I agree with the traditional approach but I'm also a little lazy.
+I make pesto in the food processor (UPDATE: now it's the blender), but purists feel that to truly mash up the oils and flavor a mortar and pestle is the way to go.
+Pesto made by hand is in fact a more nuanced sauce and I try to go that route when time allows.
+Some recipes call for bruising the leaves before putting them in a machine which is a compromise of sorts.
+With pesto I have a "pick a lane" attitude -- all by hand or quick in a machine.
+You can get acceptable results with a blender or food processor so that's what I went with below.

-Basil pesto is much better after setting up in the refrigerator so I recommend making it the day before.
+• Basil pesto is better after it has some time to set up so making it the day before is recommended.

 Tools